 Tips: Please take note about protecting your pets.
 Domestic animals, both cats, and dogs are sensitive to sounds outside the range of human hearing and compressors can be very loud.
 Remember to protect your pet's sensitive ears by keeping them inside for this project.

 There are two main methods for draining your sprinkler system:

 Automatic systems make the job easy and you can get all the components you need for a Toro sprinkler or Rain Bird sprinkler installation here at PlumbersStock.
 You use this method when you have automatic drain valves* at the low points in your setup.

 *What Is an Automatic Drain Valve?

-Automatic Drain valves, also known as king drains, release the water in a sprinkler line as soon as a the pressure is relieved.
+Automatic Drain valves, also known as king drains, release the water in a sprinkler line as soon as the pressure is relieved.
 The pressure holds the water in place, just like covering the top of a straw in a glass of water will not allow the water to release from the straw until you move your finger.
-This is why opening each sprinkler valve in turn is so important.
+This is why opening each sprinkler valve, in turn, is so important.
 Skipping this step will eventually lead to broken pipes.

 Just because you can do it, doesn't mean you should.
 It might be a good idea to leave a blow out to the professionals.
 If you use too much pressure, you can cause permanent damage to the pipes, defeating the whole purpose of winterization.
 If you are not experienced with the task, it might be too risky to perform without someone experienced on hand.
 If you are determined to do it yourself, just make sure you do not use more than 80 PSI on PVC piping.
 It is not recommended to go beyond that threshold.
 There you have it.
 With all the information you need on how to winterize a sprinkler system, you are ready to take on the task and then enjoy the few months you have with little-to-no yard work until spring comes.
 Remember, you can save on everything from sprinkler timers to rain sensors at PlumbersStock.